EUPP-benchmark/ESSD-benchmark-datasets/README.md

 Then you can create the [Anaconda](https://www.anaconda.com/) environment:

     conda env create -f environment.yml
-    conda activate ESSD-benchmark-datasets

-And you are ready to use the notebooks.
+And you are ready to download the data.

-## Usage
+## Getting the dataset

-In a terminal, launch the Jupyter notebook server:
+If you have `bash`, then in a terminal, run the following command:

-    jupyter-notebook

-This will lead you to your favorite browser where you will be able to launch the notebooks.
-You can first extract the ESSD dataset by running the `extract_*.ipynb` scripts, and then test the resulting netCDF files by running the `test_*.ipynb` files.
+    bash -i download_ESSD_dataset.sh

+This will download first the test data forecasts and observations, and then the training data forecasts and observations.
+All these data are downloaded as NetCDF files (with a `.nc` extension).

+If you do not have `bash`, then you can simply run **in the same order** the commands inside the script `download_ESSD_dataset.sh` manually in a terminal.